JadeWhite/481-group5/index.md

 ## Project Idea

 A app for recreation centres.
-It streamlines the experience of attending a recreation centre.
+It streamlines the experience of checking in, keeping track of classes, and using equipment at a recreation centre.

 ![](http://lorempixel.com/1200/300/ "Motivational image")